 - Supply Platoon

 Weaponry and Equipment

-To implement various tasks Spezialkraefte Kommando members must be trained and prepared for the use of a wide variety of weapons and equipment.
-The unit uses a standard camouflage uniforms of the German Army, black nomex coveralls and helmets of Kevlar type “Fritz.”
-Komando equipment consists among other things of a modified helmet that incorporates a communications system 52/SL SEM.
-Commandos from the composition Kommando Spezialkraefte are trained in the application of a broad arsenal of German military weapon, but also a large number of weapons which are ordered specifically for them.
-In the arsenal includes:
+To carry out various tasks, KSK operators must be trained and prepared to use various weapons and equipment.
+The unit uses the standard camouflage uniforms of the German Army, black NOMEX coveralls, and Fritz kevlar helmets.
+Among other things, KSK operators also use a modified helmet that incorporates a 52/SL SEM communications system.
+KSK operators are trained in using a broad range of German military weapons specifically ordered for them.

-Vehicles used by the Kommando Spezialkraefte include two-tone type Unimog trucks and off-road type cars Mercedes G-230 WA.
-During helicopter operations Kommando Spezialkraefte is mainly used helicopters Bell-220 and Sikorsky CH – 53 of the composition of the German Luftwaffe.
+The vehicles used by Kommando Spezialkraefte include two-tone Unimog trucks and off-road Mercedes G-230 WA cars.
+During helicopter operations, Kommando Spezialkraefte mainly uses Bell-220 and Sikorsky CH-53 helicopters from the German Luftwaffe.

 In 2018, the German Federal Criminal Police Office uncovered a plot involving unknown KSK soldiers to murder prominent German politicians such as Claudia Roth, Heiko Maas, and Joachim Gauck, among others, and carry out attacks against immigrants living in Germany.
 Also, earlier that same year, in a separate investigation, the State prosecutors in Tübingen investigated whether neo-Nazi symbols were used at a “farewell” event involving members of KSK.